String Quartet in A minor (Walton): Music

-1. Allegro
+I. Allegro

 The opening is a winding modal sixteen-bar melody for the viola, with a counter-melody for the second violin, taken up by the other two players.
 The second-subject is quicker, described by the commentator Roger Parker as "stuttering and febrile".
 The development section begins with the first theme in a new contrapuntal setting, developing into an emphatic fugato and ends in tremolos and trills.
 The recapitulation begins with a version of the first theme and reiterates the second subject group.
 The coda builds the first theme into a climax, and concludes with echoes of the second.

-2. Presto
+II.
+Presto

 Walton did not label this movement as a scherzo but commentators including Howes, Parker and Anthony Burton have described it as such.
 It is in a modal E minor and a one-in-a-bar metre, continually driving.
 Commentators have heard the movement differently: Parker writes of "a sense of obsession" resembling "Bartók at his most ferocious"; writing just after the premiere, Robin Hull commented on "a sinewy brilliance which acts as a light but well-chosen foil to the preceding Allegro"; for Neil Tierney it is "short and brilliantly witty, virile and alert ... which conjures up a fairy-dance atmosphere".

-3. Lento
+III.
+Lento

 The slow movement is in a clear sonata form in F major and it begins and ends on a chord of F. Its first subject is a long-breathed melody, and the second is introduced by a syncopated cello pizzicato followed by a viola solo.
 The composer’s biographer Michael Kennedy has written, "the gem of the quartet is its dark third movement ... in which Walton achieves an emotional poise that testifies to his maturity as artist and man".
 Parker writes, "After some remarkably adventurous tonal wanderings, the final moments return to F major; in a beautiful coda, shards of the opening’s viola melody reappear; but perhaps peace is found at the last".

-4. Allegro molto
+IV.
+Allegro molto

 The main theme of the finale is a very fast rondo.
 There is a central episode with an extended lyrical melody, characteristic of Walton, and developed into a canon in a way representative of the composer's liking for counterpoint.